chengkuangan/rhdh-jenkins-showcase/README.md

 2. Create the following ConfigMap to enable Jenkins plugin and apply it in the same project as the RHDH.

     > Note:
-    > - For RHDH, environmental variables in the configuration must be configured in OpenShift secret as per the previous step for `secrets-rhdh`.
+    > - For RHDH, environmental variables in the previous `ConfigMap` must be configured in OpenShift `secret` as per the previous step in `secrets-rhdh`.
     > - Make sure you change the Jenkins instance's name to `default-jenkins`.
 This is to ensure it match the sample `Catalog` that we are going to create in the next step

     ```yaml